EchterAlsFake/hqporner_api/README.md

 ```

 # Changelog
-See [Changelog](https://github.com/EchterAlsFake/hqporner_api/blob/master/README/CHANGELOG.md) for more details.
+See [Changelog](https://github.com/EchterAlsFake/hqporner_api/blob/master/README/Changelog.md) for more details.

 # Contribution
 Do you see any issues or having some feature requests?
 Simply open an Issue or talk
 in the discussions.

-Pull requests are also welcome, but please avoid bs4 and use regex :)
+Pull requests are welcome :)

 # License
 Licensed under the LGPLv3 License